-White House Says Medicare Should Leverage Its Buying Power To Pull Down Drug Prices
+Medicare Should Leverage Buying Power To Pull Down Drug Prices, White House Says

 Gellad said the CBO report doesn't take into account the ability the government would have to say no to some particularly high-priced medicines.

-If Medicare, for example, said it would pay for only one of the two major Hepatitis C medications on the market today — drugs that cost upwards of $40,000 for a course of treatment — Gellad estimates the drugmakers would cut the price by at least $10,000 to win the government's business.
+If Medicare, for example, said it would pay for only one of the two major hepatitis C medications on the market today — drugs that cost upwards of $40,000 for a course of treatment — Gellad estimates the drugmakers would cut the price by at least $10,000 to win the government's business.

 That sort of negotiating is already allowed at the U.S. Department of Veterans Affairs.